 Be intentional with your word choices and always consider how the recipient might interpret them.
 As you can't rely on facial expressions and intonation to deliver the message, make an extra effort to come across as positive.

 In addition to refraining from humor, don't use negative words and adjectives that can make you seem more emotional than you actually are.

 9. Write like nothing is confidential

 Keep away from discussing sensitive topics or confidential information over email as they can get into the wrong hands notoriously easily.
 No matter who the recipient is, you shouldn't trust that they're the only person who'll see your email as a leak can be just a matter of accidental forward or CC.
-It's always better to be safe than sorry, so a good guideline is not to write an email you wouldn't want the whole world to read.
+It's always better to be safe than sorry, so a good guideline for business email etiquette is not to write an email you wouldn't want the whole world to read.

 10. Spare the exclamation points!!!